 WHAT ARE THE HEALTH RISKS OF OBESITY?
-We Discuss

 The problem of childhood obesity in the United States has grown considerably in recent years.
 Approximately 12.7 million, or 17 percent, of children and adolescents are obese.
 Obesity is among the easiest medical conditions to recognize but most difficult to treat.
 Unhealthy weight gain due to poor diet and lack of exercise is responsible for over 300,000 deaths each year.
 Overweight children are much more likely to become overweight adults unless they adopt and maintain healthier patterns of eating and exercise.